*I am happy to provide affiliate links for your convenience. To learn more, click here.

 And there you have it – the PERFECT planner!
 I’m thinking about calling it the Goldilocks Planner.
 What do you think?
 I kid.

 Actually, the only thing that would make it more perfect would be if it included actual dates and holidays – So, stay tuned.

 All my email subscribers got this planner page in their inbox for free!
 They will be able to print 52 (or 26 front and back) and be set for the year!
 I send a new printable every Thursday so if you want to join the fun too, you can subscribe right here.

-If you missed the printable while it was free OR if you would like a blank one to write in your own plans, you can find both here in my SHOP.
+If you are new here and missed the printable OR if you would like a blank one to write in your own plans, you can find both here in my SHOP.

 And don’t forget to download your welcome gifts …